UCI-CS-175-Cool-Kids-Club/Neat_Fighter/docs/final.md

     return self.inflicted_damage * INFLICTED_DAMAGE_SCALE - (self.mission_time * TIME_SCALE) - (DISTANCE_SCALE * self.distance_area) - (DAMAGE_TAKEN_SCALE * self.damage_taken)
 ```

+In the NEAT algorithm, the methodology behind how each genome is assigned its fitness score is arguably the most important aspect.
+In any given generation, the fitness function tells the NEAT algorithm how well did that specific genome do relative to the rest of the generations.
+We want a fitness function that will implicitly model how well each genome did compare to others without running them together.
+This is a problem that we encounter later on when we attempt to pair two different genome against each other which is discussed in later sections.
+Going back to the point, our fitness function may not be the best but it gave us good results in a 12 hour training session but were we, hypothetically, to use a better and more comprehensive fitness function to evaluate the genomes, our result couldve been achieve is much shorter time or that an extreme good genome could have dominated.

+These calculated values are then passed to AgentResult which we use as our fitness function.
+This assigns a fitness to each genome by giving it a scaled reward for inflicting damage and punishes the agent for elapsed time and the distance between the agent and the enemy.

+__Pairing_The_Genomes__<br>

+For each arena battle, we have two agents running simutaneous fighting against each other.
+The problem of correctly pairing up different genome is not a trivial one.
+In fact, our initial strategy was to have the same genome fight against itself.
+However, this does not really encourage the overall goal of this project which is to produce a fighter who can fight against anyone.
+By paring a genome against itself, we were implicity encouraging certain strategy that will only work against itself.
+In other words, we need to introduce variance in our simulation.
+The next strategy that we attempted was to just simply randomly pair up any given two genome and have it fight against each other.
+This also pose another problem which was that this method would encourage too much variance.
+Variance that would force our training session to increase because it would take longer for a genome to dominate as it would have alot of variance.
+Similar to that of the problem in fitness, we would not be correctly representing how to a genome did in respect to the rest o its generation.
+Hence there is this problem, where we do not want any variance but we also want just enough to produce a fighter that would do well against all types of behavior.

+The solution we came up with is that we run each generation's genome against the previous's generation's best.
+In fact, this also introduces a behavior that closely model that of biological evolution in the real world.
+To further explain, after running each generation, we will save the best genome which we will call the baseline genome and we will use the baseline to fight against the next generation.
+This type of method preserve the relativity within each genome in that given generation as everyone will be running against a similar behavior fighter.
+Our baseline genome for generation-1 is one that doesn't make any action and simply just stands still.
+The interesting behavior that we observe is that the generation's baseline often switches between a fighter that is very aggressive and one that is defensive.
+This make sense as if the baseline is very aggressive, that generation's best will be a fighter that can defend well and vice versa.
+This type of behavior is close to that of predator and prey in nature as predator is often equip equip with offensive trait while prey is good at defending its life.
+This type of methodd, we hope, will generate a specie that is balanced between offensive and defensive.
+Again, the NEAT algorithm is at the mercy of randomness to generate such specie much like that in real life mutation.

 ## NEAT Configuration

 Our config-fighter file has all the configuration for the NEAT algorithms parameters.
 We used a population size of 100 with two inputs (relative angle to the enemy and distance) and one hidden input.
 As of current, we are using relu for our activation function but there are other options available to fine tune the learning process.
 The neat-python library allows us to specify mutation rate, probabilities of adding or removing an edge or node, aggregation in the neural nets, and much more.